Rodovia Renê Benedito Silva: Route description

-The SP-274 is a radial highway in the state of São Paulo with 29.72 km in length.
-The route originates on the border of Barueri and Jandira, and continues inland, passing through Itapevi until its final point in São Roque.
+The SP-274 is a highway in the state of São Paulo.with appro The highway begins at Avenida Batatais in the Vale do Sol next to SP-312, in municipality of Barueri, from there continue through Jandira and Itapevi its final point in the district of Mailasqui, in São Roque, having a junction with km54 of Rodovia Raposo Tavares (SP-270).
+It was named "Rodovia of Death" in 2010 between Itapevi and São Roque due to winding curves, lack of signage and serious accidents.
 It is administered by the Departamento de Estradas de Rodagem do Estado de São Paulo, which offers towing services, mechanical assistance, medical rescue and images available on its official website.